In 2017, most marketers know that their visual marketing assets should serve a purpose beyond making a blog post or tweet look pretty.

 8. Invest in high-quality visuals

-While most marketers understand the importance of visuals (images, videos, etc.) to user experience on their website, they fail to realize how boring, overused stock images can impact SEO.
+While most marketers understand the importance of visuals are to the user experience, such as infographics or marketing videos, they fail to realize how boring, overused stock images impact SEO.
 From a cost perspective, using stock images is much cheaper (on an average, they cost $10 per image as opposed to several hundred dollars for custom content).